farhanskamal/Soosdo/README.md

 3. Ensure the `base` path in `vite.config.ts` matches your repository/hosting path.

 See `DEPLOYMENT.md`, `HOSTING_SUMMARY.md`, and `.github/workflows/deploy.yml` for more detailed deployment notes.

----

-## License

-Check the repository’s license file for usage terms.
-If none is present yet, treat this as a private project until a license is added.